-- BL-8040 is a novel, short peptide that functions as a high-affinity antagonist for CXCR4, which we intend to develop for multiple cancer and hematological indications. - Ø We commenced a Phase 2a trial for the treatment of relapsed or refractory AML (r/r AML) in June 2013, which was conducted at five world-leading cancer research centers in the U.S. and at five premier sites in Israel.
+- · BL-8040 is a novel, short peptide that functions as a high-affinity antagonist for CXCR4, which we intend to develop for multiple cancer and hematological indications. - Ø In the first quarter of 2016, we completed a Phase 2a trial for the treatment of relapsed or refractory AML (r/r AML) which was conducted at six world-leading cancer research centers in the U.S. and at five premier sites in Israel.
 In March 2016, we announced positive top-line results from this study.
-We plan to present detailed results of the study at an upcoming scientific conference. - Ø In addition to the r/r AML study, we are also investigating BL-8040 as a consolidation treatment for AML patients who have responded to standard induction treatment.
-In this regard, we initiated a significant Phase 2b trial in Germany in August 2015, in collaboration with the German Study Alliance Leukemia Group, as a consolidation treatment for AML patients.
+We intend to present detailed results of the study next month at the upcoming Society of Hematologic Oncology (SOHO) Annual Meeting in Houston, Texas. - Ø BL-8040 is also being investigated as a consolidation treatment for AML patients who have responded to standard induction treatment and are in complete remission.
+In this regard, we are currently running a significant Phase 2b trial in Germany, in collaboration with the German Study Alliance Leukemia Group.
 The Phase 2b trial is a double-blind, placebo-controlled, randomized, multi-center study aimed at assessing the efficacy of BL-8040 in addition to standard consolidation therapy in AML patients.
 Up to 194 patients will be enrolled in the trial.
 The primary endpoint of the study is to compare the relapse-free survival (RFS) time in AML subjects in their first remission during a minimum follow-up time of 18 months after randomization.
-Top-line results of this study are expected in 2018. - Ø In March 2015, we reported successful top-line safety and efficacy results from a Phase 1 safety and efficacy trial for the use of BL-8040 as a novel treatment for stem cell mobilization at Hadassah Medical Center in Jerusalem.
+Due to slower-than-anticipated initial recruitment, top-line results of this study, which were previously expected in 2018, are now expected in 2019. - Ø In March 2015, we reported successful top-line safety and efficacy results from a Phase 1 safety and efficacy trial for the use of BL-8040 as a novel treatment for stem cell mobilization at Hadassah Medical Center in Jerusalem.
 In March 2016, we announced the initiation of a Phase 2 trial for BL-8040 for allogeneic stem-cell transplantation, to be conducted in collaboration with the Washington University School of Medicine, Division of Oncology and Hematology.
 Partial results from this study are expected by the end of 2016 and topline results by the end of 2017. - Ø In January 2016, we entered into a collaboration with MSD, known as Merck in the U.S. and Canada, in the field of cancer immunotherapy.
-We plan to sponsor and conduct a Phase 2a study investigating BL-8040 in combination with KEYTRUDA® (pembrolizumab), MSD's anti-PD-1 therapy, in patients with metastatic pancreatic adenocarcinoma.
+We plan to sponsor and conduct a Phase 2a study focusing on evaluating the clinical efficacy of BL-8040 in combination with KEYTRUDA® (pembrolizumab), MSD's anti-PD-1 therapy, in patients with metastatic pancreatic adenocarcinoma.
 The study is an open-label, multicenter, single-arm trial designed to evaluate the clinical response, safety and tolerability of the combination of these therapies as well as multiple pharmacodynamic parameters, including the ability to improve infiltration of T cells into the tumor and their reactivity.
-The study is planned to commence by mid-2016.
+The regulatory submissions for this study have been made and the study is planned to commence in the third quarter of 2016.